-- Social concerns and citizenship education

-- Dimensions of social concern (beliefs, attitudes, values, value judgment etc.) and its strategies to examine

-- Social issues and its related activities

-- Nature of citizenship skill
+- Social concerns and citizenship education - Dimensions of social science teaching - The subject matter of social science (diverse cultures and societies of the pastconcern (beliefs, attitudes, values, value judgment etc.) and present, diverse perspectives/viewpoints/ experiences of a phenomenon)its strategies to examine - Critical analysis of the national curriculumSocial issues and syllabus of social science with reference to other nation - Co-curricularits related activities in social science - Nature of citizenship skill

-UNIT II: EVALUATION OF STUDENT'S LEARNING IN SOCIAL SCIENCE
+UNIT HII: EVALUATION OF STUDENT'S LEARNING IN SOCIAL SCIENCE

-- Meaning and Types of Evaluation in Social Science - Dimensions of evaluation (Grades, Assessment and Standards) - Assessing competence and concerns (Observation, Checklist, rating scale, anecdotal records, research sheet, essay test question, The Daily Diary and Socio-Metric Scales etc.) - Performance assessments and portfolios
+- Students' construction and conceptualization of social sciences concepts - Meaning and Types of Evaluation of students' achievementin Social Science - Continuous & Comprehension Evaluation (CCE) - Diagnosing difficulties in social science learning and remedial measures - Dimensions of evaluation (Grades, Assessment and Standards) - Assessing competence and concerns (Observation, Checklist, rating scale, anecdotal records, research sheet, essay test question, The Daily Diary and Socio-Metric Scales etc.) - Performance assessments and portfolios